 Registration for VAT

 A business must register for VAT when its turnover in any 12 month period reaches the registration threshold, which is currently £85,000.
 It is possible to register on a voluntary basis, as this can sometimes be beneficial to the business.
 For instance, early registration means a business which pays more VAT on purchases than it collects on sales is able to reclaim the difference.

 Rate of VAT

-There are some goods and services that are exempt from VAT altogether, according to the law.
+There are some goods and services that are exempt from VAT altogether.
 Among those are insurance services, the provision of credit, education, and most of the services provided by dentists or doctors.

 There is a difference between zero-rated and exempt items, although the rate for both is effectively zero.
 If a registered company sells zero-rated services or goods, it can’t charge any VAT but it can claim back the VAT which it has paid on its expenses.
 If goods are exempt, no VAT is charged but the company is unable to claim back anything paid on the expenses.

 Businesses which are VAT registered must complete a VAT return on a regular basis.
 This tells HMRC how much VAT you have charged on sales, and how much you have paid on your purchases.
 This helps them work out whether you need to pay the difference to them, or reclaim it.

 Get an instant quote for accounting support with your VAT return, or ask an accountant a free tax question.